deltaintellect/newdelta/content/project/general-further-math/index.md

 Every story I create, creates me.
 I write to create myself. -– Octavia E. Butler
 {{% /callout %}}

-The content on this page has over 2,000 sets of high quality questions on General and Further Mathematics.
-For each topic, we have grouped the questions in two ways:
+This page's material contains almost 2,000 sets of high-quality General and Further Mathematics questions.
+We divided the questions into two categories for each topic:

 1. Multiple choice questions and
 2. Subjective questions or essay type of questions.

+To download a file, please click on your preferred topic.
+You will need a PDF readable application on your device to read it out.

-We hope you will make good use of these resources!
+We hope you take advantage of these free resources!

 - Algebraic Expressions
 - Application of Differentiation